C2SM/git-course/advanced/slides/slides.md

 <!--
 - Slide exists because ETH hosts GitLab and many will use both
+- The **local Git commands are identical** - only the website and the CI file differ.
 - Do not read the table - make the one point that matters and move on
 - That point: concepts map one to one, local Git commands are identical
   - Learning one platform means you know both